civol/HDLRuby/README.md

 There are three kinds of event: positive edge events represent the instants when their corresponding signals vary from 0 to 1, negative edge events represent the instants when their corresponding signals vary from 1 to 0 and the change events represent the instants when their corresponding signals vary.
 Events are declared directly from the signals, using the `posedge` operator for positive edge, the `negedge` operator for negative edge, and the `change` operator for change.
-For example the following code declares 3 behaviors activated respectively on the positive edge, the negative edge and any change of the `clk` signal.
+For example, the following code declares 3 behaviors activated respectively on the positive edge, the negative edge and any change of the `clk` signal.

 ```ruby
 inner :clk